-How Do I Manage Access to Smart Cache Using IP Ranges?
+How to Manage Smart Cache Device Access Using IP Ranges?

-How Do I Increase the Storage Size on Smart Cache?
+How Can Admins Increase the Size of Storage on Smart Cache?

-Can I Change or Rename the Smart Cache Device After the Initial Installation?
+Can the Smart Cache Device Be Renamed After Initial Installation?

-Can I Install Multiple Smart Cache Devices in the Same Location?
+Can Multiple Smart Cache Devices be installed in the Same Location?

-Can I Use Single Sign-On Authentication or Active Directory if I am Using Smart Cache?
+Can SSO Authentication or Active Directory Be Used with Smart Cache?

 What Types of Files are Supported on Smart Cache?

-What Happens when I Travel from One Location to Another?
-Am I Still Going to be Connected to Smart Cache in my Initial Location?
+What Happens When a User Travels from One Location to Another?
+Will they Still Be Connected to the Smart Cache Device in their Initial Location?

-How Do I Make Changes to the Folder Selection after Initial Installation?
+How to Make Changes to the Folder Selection After the Initial Installation?

-How Do I Access Folders and Files from Smart Cache on My Desktop?
+How Can Users Access Folders and Files from the Smart Cache Device on their Desktop?

-How Do I Configure a Static IP Address for Smart Cache?
+How to Configure a Static IP Address for Smart Cache?

-Which Hypervisors Can I Deploy Smart Cache On?
+Which Hypervisors Can Smart Cache be Deployed on?

-Can I Be Smart Cache Connected when I am Working from Home?
+Can a User be Smart Cache Connected when Working from Home?

-Can I Disable Automatic Software Upgrades on Smart Cache?
+Can Automatic Software Upgrades be Disabled On The Smart Cache Device?

-How Do I Manage Access to the Smart Cache Device Using IP Ranges?
+How to Manage Smart Cache Device Access Using IP Ranges?

-To manage access to Smart Cache based on IP ranges, you will need to change the access rules at the following location:
+To manage access to Smart Cache based on IP ranges, update the access rules at the following location:

-Settings -> Devices -> Storage Devices -> <Device Name> -> Settings -> Access Rules
+Settings -> Devices -> Smart Cache Devices -> <Device Name> -> Settings -> Access Rules

 By default, all domain users will be able to discover the Smart Cache Device.
 It is possible to limit the discoverability by adding IP range rules.
 Once a rule is set, only Desktop App users whose device's internal IP(s) match (one or more of) the rules will be able to access the Smart Cache Device.

-How Do I Increase the Size of Storage on Smart Cache?
+How Can Admins Increase the Size of Storage on Smart Cache?

-At this time, adding disks of up to 16TB of size is allowed and max disk size cumulative limit is 16TB (For example, if you need to add 16TB storage then either add 4 disks of 4TB each or a single disk of size 16TB).
+At this time, adding disks of up to 16TB of size is allowed and max disk size cumulative limit is 16TB (For example, if there is a need to add 16TB storage then either add 4 disks of 4TB each or a single disk of size 16TB).

 Increasing Storage on Smart Cache (VMware ESXi)

-- Connect to your ESXi host via VMware vSphere client or vCenter and click the Console tab.
+- Connect to the ESXi host via VMware vSphere client or vCenter and click the Console tab.

 - Log in to the console with the credentials presented (admin/turbocharged).